laurolins/nanocube/web/README.md

 ## Development

-If you are interesting in developing this GUI, please install the dependencies for development by using `npm`.
+If you are interested in developing this GUI, please install the dependencies for development by using `npm` and start the development server.

 ```
 npm install
 npm start
 ```
-A development server will be started on `dist`.
+The development server will be started on the `dist` directory.
-Please move your json configuration files in to the `dist` directory once the server has been started.
+Please move your `json` configuration files into the `dist` directory after starting the server

 For production builds, please run: